 Overview

 This Recommended Practice deals with the aspects of the information and data lifecycle, in particular the terminology used.
-Many of these terms are already used with various definitions within the target communities for this standard – e.g. space, science, library and archival communities.
+Many of these terms are already used with various definitions within the target communities for this standard – e.g. space, science, records management and archival communities.
 It is expected that other communities can easily map this terminology to the terminology used within those communities.
 The OAIS Reference Model provided a starting point and inputs from a variety of other sources were used to arrive at the terms used within this standard.

 Stages